Kanban: Limit Work in Progress (WiP)

 • Change in team composition (e.g. members being added to or leaving from the team)

 No matter the reason, it is important to regularly assess your team’s capacity.
-Set aside time to review Kanban WIP limits as a team.
-However, do not attempt to change your WIP limits so hastily when your team reaches it.
+Set aside time to review Kanban WiP limits as a team.
+However, do not attempt to change your WiP limits so hastily when your team reaches it.
 Discuss first why it happened and assess if an adjustment is necessary.
-If the pattern becomes consistent, then it is clearly a signal that you need to adjust your WIP limit and should also push you to thoroughly assess inefficiencies in your process.
+If the pattern becomes consistent, then it is clearly a signal that you need to adjust your WiP limit and should also push you to thoroughly assess inefficiencies in your process.

 Unleash the Power of Lean Visual Management!